Sciguy128/CSDS-275-Final-Project/README.md

 ## By Aidan Leblanc, David Kraus, Gentiana Deda, Oneal Egwuatu, Qitai Huang

 ### Roles on jobs of team members
 - Aidan: Group organizer and designer of robot and robot environment.
-Also computed the inverse kinematics of the robots
+Also computed the inverse kinematics of the robots.
 - David: Designed the manipulator and compiled code and videos into the GitHub repository
 - Gentiana: Created rings for the robot to manipulate, and worked on the robot path planning
-- Oneal: Was part of the team that created the code that allowed the manipulator to grab onto the rings
+- Oneal:
 - Qitai:

 ### Introduction